galexynye/midi-sequencing/src/pages/article/2017-06-01-how-to-build-a-studio/how-to-build-a-studio.md

 A more upgraded "tier 2" studio owner will definitely <em>buy</em> plugins and maybe some more hardware when they start to figure out what musical direction they're going.
 Eventually you'll know why you want the more premium stuff.
 This is when it's time to take things to the next level.

-<h2 >Tier 3: Capable of making hit records</h2>
+<h2 style="padding-top:60px" id="tier3">Tier 3: Capable of making hit records</h2>

 Here is where you go from spending a few hundred to a few thousand.
 Somebody who really knows what they are doing can 100% record, mix, and master hit songs with a "prosumer" setup.
-Just ask Skrillex.

 At this point you've spent a lot of time making music and probably have an idea of what you are looking for.
 A better interface, better mics, and more plugins.